Anti-war rally held in Phoenix as fighting intensifies in Ukraine

-PHOENIX (3TV/CBS 5) -- The Ukrainian Cultural Center held a demonstration on Sunday supporting the families and soldiers dealing with the Russian invasion.
+PHOENIX (3TV/CBS 5/CNN/AP) -- The Ukrainian Cultural Center held a demonstration on Sunday supporting the families and soldiers dealing with the Russian invasion.

 St. Mary’s partnered with the Ukrainian American Society of Tucson to host the rally.
 It comes hours after Russian President Vladimir Putin placed the country’s nuclear forces on alert amid possible peace talks with Ukraine.
 Street fighting also broke out in Ukraine’s second-largest city, and Russian troops squeezed strategic ports early morning.